-The Swiss manufacture Breguet, a watchmaking brand that was established in Paris, France back in 1775 by Abraham-Louis Breguet himself and is now a part of The Swatch Group, has released a rose gold version of its Breguet Marine Royale 5847 alarm watch.
+Breguet, a watchmaking brand that was established in Paris, France back in 1775 by Abraham-Louis Breguet himself and is now a part of The Swatch Group, has released a rose gold version of its Marine Royale 5847 collection that features a mechanical alarm system.
 Soon to come to a boutique near you, the new timekeeper costs almost €30,000 and makes a strange, yet painfully powerful first impression.

 Well, enough poetry.
-This particular model is a new iteration (or, rather, a spin-off) of the gorgeous Marine 58xx collection that has been further ruggedized in accordance with current trend of ‘supersizing’ dressy timekeepers.
+This particular model is a new iteration (or, rather, a spin-off) of the gorgeous Marine 58xx collection that has been further ruggedized following the current trend of ‘supersizing’ dressy timekeepers.

-Increasing the original case’s diameter by almost ten percent and adding a unidirectional rotating bezel with luminous markers to the elegant (yet, overweight) design of the Marine 58xx series, the revered watch manufacture effectively created an amphibious monster that looks stupid on a wet suit and feels funny with a formal suit and a long-sleeve shirt.
+Increasing the original case’s diameter by almost ten percent and adding a unidirectional rotating bezel with luminous markers to the elegant (yet painfully overweight) design of the Marine 58xx series, the revered Manufacture effectively created an amphibious monster that looks stupid on a wet suit and feels funny with a formal suit and a long-sleeve shirt.

-On the one ahem hand, being whole 45 millimeters in diameter, the watch looks massive thanks to its impressive thickness, intimidating rubber strap and inserts of the same material on the crowns, and would perhaps ooze mojo from all of its orifices if not being watertight to 10 ATM.
+On the one ahem hand, being whole 45 millimeters in diameter, the case looks massive thanks to its impressive thickness, intimidating rubber strap, and inserts of the same material on the crowns, and would perhaps ooze mojo from all of its orifices if not being watertight to 10 ATM.

 However, on the other hand, the timekeeper comes equipped with an elegant dial decorated with painstakingly executed guilloche pattern and a set of Roman numerals crafted from rose gold.